captbrando/hackingbrando/Branden, the Human.md

-#### Notes and TODO

-What to do to escalate/get an exec involved.

-* BLUF
-* Complete the plan/action/recommendation.
-* Productive conflict.

-Emails with military precision.

-#STIZZART

 # Branden, the Human
 Hi there < PARTNER >, welcome to our team.
 You are going to be a great addition to < COMPANY >!